 1. Define the Requirements

 This is where the actual development takes place.
-Instead of following a strict set of requirements, developers create prototypes with different features and functions as fast as they can.
+Instead of following a rigid set of requirements, developers create prototypes with different features and functions as fast as they can.
 These prototypes are then shown to the clients who decide what they like and what they don’t.

-Advantages and Disadvantages of Rapid Application Development (RAD)
+Advantages and Disadvantages of Rapid Application Development (RAD) Model

 With these steps, it can seem like application development’s a great idea for all projects, but that’s a stretch.
 RAD software is great for small teams and quick projects.
 But it’s not a solution to everything.
 Here are a few advantages and disadvantages to using rapid application development.